Skip to Content

 Residency Projects

-Teaching activities for residents are designed to complement practice activities while allowing the resident to experience a variety of teaching methods.
-Residents will be required to demonstrate skills necessary to function in an academic setting by completing the following activities:
+Teaching activities for residents are designed to complement clinical practice activities and allow the resident to experience a variety of teaching methods.
+Residents will be required to demonstrate the skills to function proficiently in an academic setting through the following activities:

 Resident Rounds Seminar Series